wmorgan/dcos-docs/scripts/Docker.md

 [BS] Serving files from: ./build
 ```

 The site should be available at http://localhost:3000 and the Browsersync should be at http://localhost:3001.
+At this point changes you made to the local copy of dcos-docs should be visible in the documentation section of the website.

 To stop the web server (and the container) just hit Ctrl-C.